Business loans that help create jobs and strengthen communities

 Again, these businesses may be considered too small by traditional lenders, they may not have the strong profits or collateral most lenders require, or their owners may not want to hand decision-making power over to investors.

-The Community Loan Fund's Business Finance team provides loans and recommends customized training, to help these businesses be resilient and adaptable to changing market conditions.
+The Community Loan Fund's Business Finance team provides business loans and investments, and recommends customized training, to help these enterprises be resilient and adaptable to changing market conditions.
 The companies we lend to have:

 - Produced new jobs with career progression potential for workers with high school or community-college educations